Betiiy/alx-system_engineering-devops/README.md

-shell redirection task 11
+shell redirection task 12
-a script that counts the number of directories and sub-directories
+Being unique is better than being perfect